 - As juveniles, they feed mainly on copepods and rotifers and larval anchovies and sardines

-- As adults, they feed on mysids and euphausids.
+- As adults, they feed on mysids and euphausids (krill)

 - Large fish, sharks, tunas, marine mammals, seabirds

-- Fossils of this fish have been found in the Pliocene of Italy (from 3 to 2.2 million years ago)!
+- Fossils of this fish have been found in the Pliocene of Italy (meaning they were around 3 to 2.2 million years ago)!

 - Chub mackerel larvae can consume up to 87% of their dry body weight a day!